You can make these Halloween luminaries on a budget, in three steps! Kids will love these mummy mason jars too.

 - Foam Brush

 I decided to do three different sized jars.
-I'm a jar hoarder, so I had a TON on hand to use.
+I’m a jar hoarder, so I had a TON on hand to use.
 This would work with jars of any size.
-Time to get crafting!
+Remove any adhesive or stickers, and time to get crafting!

 Step 1 – Wrap Cheesecloth Around Jar and Mod Podge